Nawab-AS/Retro-OS/README.md

 ### File System

+To access files:
+1. Double-click any of the desktop folders to access their respective contents or open the file explorer from the start menu
+2. Navigate through directories using double-clicks
+3. Double-click files to open them in the viewer

 The file system supports various media types organized in folders:
 - 📁 Pictures: View images (.jpeg, .gif)
 - 🎵 Music: Play audio files (.wav, .mp3)